Make Fun Of Life!

 Each burning deed and thought.

-by Henry Wadsworth Longfellow (1840)
+By Henry Wadsworth Longfellow (1840)

 Henry Wadsworth Longfellow was born on 27 February 1807 in Portland, Maine, United States of America.
 He became a poet and a writer, and a professor at Harvard University.
 His works include “Paul Revere’s Ride” (1860) and the epic “The Song of Hiawatha” (1855).
 He was one of the five members of a group of 19th-century American poets from New England known as the Fireside Poets.
 Henry Wadsworth Longfellow passed on at 75 years of age on 24 March 1882.